voder-ai/eslint-plugin-traceability/user-docs/api-reference.md

 The `traceability-maint` CLI wraps the maintenance API for use in scripts and CI.
 It is typically available via `npx traceability-maint` or as an npm script.

+These tools are intentionally minimal and focused on stale **story** references only; requirement-level maintenance and more advanced filtering are planned but **not yet implemented**.
 The CLI currently focuses on stale `@story` annotations only.
 It does **not** build or consume a separate index file, and it does not yet support requirement-level maintenance.

 #### General usage